cbrownstein-lambda/lambda-docs-mkdocs/docs/public-cloud/on-demand/demos.md

 This command will produce a file named `demos_debug_logs.txt` containing the logs for the Demos feature.
 You can review the logs from within your instance by running `less demos_debug_logs.txt`.
 Alternatively, you can download the file locally to review or share.

-{% hint style="info" %}
+!!! note

     The [Lambda Support](https://lambdalabs.com/support) team provides only basic support for the Demos feature.
 However, assistance might be available in the [community forum](https://deeptalk.lambdalabs.com/).

     If you’re experiencing problems using the Demos feature, running the above command and [providing the `demos_debug_logs.txt` file to the Support team](https://support.lambdalabs.com/hc/en-us/requests/new) can help with future improvements to the Demos feature.
-{% endhint %}

 Here are some examples of how problems present in logs: